 Nano One's bench-scale apparatus is considered very productive at about 100 grams per hour and will require a modest scale-up, in the neighborhood of tenfold, to demonstrate pilot production.
-With commercialization partner, BC Research and NORAM, working on plant design, Nano One is confident that its technology is scalable for piloting and full production.
+Commercialization partner, BC Research and NORAM, have completed a study on conceptual design of a full scale commercial facility and efforts are underway to scope and design a 10 kg/day pilot facility.
+Nano One is confident that its technology is scalable for piloting and full production.

 Through collaboration with 4D LABS at Simon Fraser University, Nano One is using a number of analytical tools to characterize the structural properties, chemical composition, porosity, surface area and mass of Nano One's materials.
 Electron microscopy is showing unique structures with beneficial shape, size and distribution.
-X-ray analysis of the LMR-NMC material shows a high degree of crystallinity and layered structures that support efficient transport of lithium-ions in and out of the structure.
+X-ray analysis of the HE-NMC material shows a high degree of crystallinity and layered structures that support efficient transport of lithium-ions in and out of the structure.